 All about Class 7|

-If you wish to know more about the Year 5 and Year 6 curriculum, please do not hesitate to contact school.
+If you wish to know more about class seven, please do not hesitate to contact the school.

-Within Class 7, the chidlren will cover a range of topics across the curriculum.
+Within Class Seven, the children will cover a range of topics across the curriculum.
 Due to the amount of history and geography topics that the children are required to study in Key Stage Two and the mixed aged classes that we have at St Oswald's, we run a four year cycle.

 2017 - 18 Cycle AA